flokoe/bash-hackers-wiki/docs/scripting/terminalcodes.md

 can print the codes with a simple `echo` command.

-[**Note:**]{.underline} I see codes referenced as \"Bash colors\" sometimes (several \"Bash tutorials\" etc\...): That\'s a completely incorrect definition.
+[**Note:**]{.underline} I see codes referenced as \"Bash colors\" sometimes (several \"Bash tutorials\" etc\...): That's a completely incorrect definition.

 ## The tput command

-Because there\'s a large number of different terminal control languages, usually a system has an intermediate communication layer.
+Because there's a large number of different terminal control languages, usually a system has an intermediate communication layer.
 The real codes are looked up in a database **for the currently detected terminal type** and you give standardized requests to an API or (from the shell) to a